bbanho/gemini-clipboard-watcher/README.md

 For this script to work correctly, you will need the following tools installed on your system:

 -   **`wl-clipboard`**: Provides the `wl-paste` and `wl-copy` commands to interact with the Wayland clipboard (also works on Xorg with `xclip` or `xsel` configured to emulate `wl-clipboard`).
--   **`gemini-cli`**: The official or unofficial command-line tool for interacting with the Gemini API.
+-   **`gemini-cli`**: The official or unofficial command-line tool for interacting with the Gemini API (e.g., [google-gemini/gemini-cli](https://github.com/google-gemini/gemini-cli)).
 Make sure it is configured and authenticated to use the `gemini-2.5-flash` model or another compatible model.
 -   **`libnotify-bin` (Optional)**: Provides the `notify-send` command for desktop notifications.
 If not installed, the script will work, but without visual notifications.

 ## Installation